 “The point is, you two get to choose how to use this moment.
 Either you can use it to strengthen your relationship to help you grow and solve bigger problems, or you can use it to tear each other down and make solving bigger problems impossible.”

 “Let’s imagine we solve your big problem this weekend.
 What do you think will happen?”

 Years later, Prosper still calls this “our holy elephant moment”.

 For months, I had believed I was arguing with Prosper to protect our organization and make the best decision.
 In that moment, I realized that instead of protecting Avanoo, I’d been hurting us by destroying our ability to make future big decisions with my insistence on being heard and being right.

+The rest of that weekend, I worked from a new perspective: I imagined that this hairy business problem was really our secret weapon for growth! – all we had to do was use it to strengthen our relationship and decision-making capacity to solve even bigger problems in the future!
 So instead of arguing, I listened a lot to Prosper and Brooks.
 Eventually, I agreed to put my heart into building an inside sales force for Avanoo.
 It wasn’t my idea, but it was the best idea for helping grow our vision and organization.

 A few years later, we’ve doubled numerous times, and we work with top organizations all over the world.
 I believe it’s because we learned to get excited about using even the hardest business problems to grow as people and as a business.
 We love this stuff: we love to practice it, we love to teach it, and it pumps me up just to share this story with you!